St10438033/myChatBot1/README.md

 # chatbot_sound
 # memory_store (saves action to txt file)
 # added randomizing, memory storage and recall, and sentiment detection methods

+# files were added to miscellaneous, i created them and coded again
+# restructured the sentiment detection and randomizing methods